Can LLMs Understand the Implication of Emphasized Sentences in Dialogue?: Evaluation

 For human evaluation, we recruit human annotators to rate the scoring from 0 to 5, given the rating guideline (the detailed instruction is shown in Appendix Figure \ref{fig:human-eval}).
 Each sample is rated by three annotators, the average score is the Mean Opinion Score (MOS).

 However, human evaluation incurs high costs and significant time requirements, requiring skilled evaluators who can understand and analyze the subtle nuances of language and context within the dialogues.
 Therefore, we propose using the state-of-the-art LLM, GPT-4~\citep{gpt4}, for automatic evaluation.
-The automatic evaluation methods are illustrated in Figure .
+The automatic evaluation methods are illustrated in Figure \ref{fig:eval}.
 We adopt a similar LLM automatic evaluation method as in previous works~\citep{llm-evaluation, closer}, instructing the LLM to predict ratings based on guidelines.
 This is denoted as \textbf{auto-gpt4} score.
-Given potential uncertainties in the LLM's comprehension of emphasized sentences, we also use a similarity score compared to \textit{ground truth} annotations, employing both the BERT score (\textbf{BERT$_{f1}$}) and GPT-4 (\textbf{auto-gpt4-gt}).
-Appendix \ref{app:scoring} describes more details on automatic evaluation.
+Given potential uncertainties in the LLM's comprehension of emphasized sentences, we also use a similarity score compared to \textit{ground truth} annotations, employing both the BERTScore (\textbf{BERT$_{f1}$}) and GPT-4 (\textbf{auto-gpt4-gt}).
+BERTScore~\citep{bertscore} is a metric for evaluating text generation quality by comparing generated texts to reference texts using BERT embeddings.
+Unlike traditional metrics like BLEU, which rely on exact matches, BERTScore uses contextual embeddings to capture semantic similarities.
+As for \textbf{auto-gpt4-gt}, Appendix \ref{app:scoring} describes more details on the prompt template for GPT-4 evaluation.